Why Lawyers Still Fax (And How to Do It Without the Machine)

 Fax court filings from your phone

-FaxDrop sends faxes in under 90 seconds from any browser.
-Two free faxes per month, no card required.
-Buy credits when you need more.
+FaxDrop sends faxes from any modern browser.
+2 free sends per month, up to 5 total pages each including the cover page, no card required.
+Buy paid credits when you need more.